 In many people’s eyes, Rolex is the best alternative for money.
 If you are going to buy anything less than a Rolex, it’s not good enough, and if you are going to buy something better, it’s going to cost you a lot.
 Of course, there are many who would argue this, but it is enough that a large portion of the market has this belief to affect the secondhand market price.

 Something that affects how well an item holds its price is whether or not the company has sales or discounts.
 While discounts and sales tend to increase sales in the short term, they tend to negatively affect people’s perception of the brand and give people a less ”exclusive” view of the company.
 You will never ever see Rolex having sales or any other discounts, and this is something that has contributed to Rolex establishing itself as a prestigious luxury watch company.

 While it is possible in some cases to ask for small discounts, or more commonly, to ask for some ”bonuses” to your purchases, they’re quite uncommon.
 If you’re going to buy a Rolex watch at an authorized dealer, it’s the listed price that is the price.
 Nothing else.

 And no, Rolex does not only adjust their price according to inflation, they also increase their prices to make their brand and watches more exclusive.
-Essentially every year, Rolex increases their prices with X number of percent.
-The price increase varies between the models, but the average price increase the last couple of years has been 5 or so percent.
+Essentially every year, Rolex increases their prices by X number of percent.
+The price increase varies between the models, but the average price increase in the last couple of years has been 5 or so percent.